Gifu: Geography

 The city of Gifu is located in the southern portion of the prefecture and is on the northern edge of the Nōbi Plain.
 It is also the main city of the Gifu region of the prefecture.
 Much of Gifu's land area has been gained as the result of mergers, but the city's size grew the most through mergers with the neighboring towns of Kanō (in 1940) and Yanaizu (in 2006).
 As a result, Gifu's geography is very diverse, ranging from the built-up city center to persimmon orchards and strawberry patches in the outlying areas.
 The northern part of the city is bordered by tree-covered mountains, whereas most of the city center is spread throughout the southern part.
 The Nagara River cuts the city in half, running from the northeast to the southwest.
 Much of the city is part of the Nagara River's alluvial plain and an environmental conservation district.
 Because of the formation of the river, the area is prone to flooding when typhoons or heavy thunderstorms occur; however, dykes and levies have been built to control the excess water.
 The rich soil of the area is prime farmland; as of 2005, 6,731 farms were operating on 337887 acre.

 Climate

 Gifu experiences a wide range of weather throughout the year, but in general is characterized by hot and humid summers, and mild winters (Köppen climate classification Cfa).
-The average annual temperature in Gifu is 15.5 °C. The average annual rainfall is 1799 mm with September as the wettest month.
+The average annual temperature in Gifu is 15.5 C. The average annual rainfall is 1799 mm with September as the wettest month.
 The temperatures are highest on average in August and lowest in January.
-Gifu recorded a record high of 38.8 °C on August 16, 2007 and record low of minus 14.3 °C on January 24, 1927.
+Gifu recorded a record high of 39.8 C on August 16, 2007 and record low of -14.3 C on January 24, 1927.